 Following the ASP review, the Safety Department will provide the revision to WSDOT for compliance review and final approval.
-The revised ASP is submitted annually on or before February 15th to meet requirements set forth by the current revision of the WSDOT Program Standard.
+The ASP is submitted annually, to meet requirements set forth by the current revision of the WSDOT Program Standard.
 The Transportation Safety & Security Director is responsible for notifying WSDOT of any changes or modifications to the ASP or any significant safety issues.
 WSDOT is responsible for reviewing the ASP to ensure the plan meets the Program Standard requirements.
 Any WSDOT recommendations to enhance or modify the ASP will be considered and the ASP will be revised accordingly.